 Fence your yard

 Do you have a fenced-in backyard?
 Is the fence dangerous to your child?
 Is it possible to get over it?
-To prevent your youngster from wandering into the streets or another neighbor’s house, we suggest that you install a fence around your property.
+To prevent your youngster from wandering into the streets or another neighbor’s house, we suggest that you childproof the outside spaces of your house by installing a fence around your property.
 Even though most backyards are already fenced, ask yourself if the fence is adequate and safe.
 Spikes are unnecessary on a good fence, and they should be tall enough so that children cannot scale it.

 Secure the playground